Sobolev multipliers and fractional Gaussian fields on Lipschitz boundaries with applications to deterministic and random acoustic systems: Distributions as multipliers on and m-dissipativity

 In particular, $T:\dom T \subseteq H^s (\paD) \to H^{-s} (\paD)$ with $s \in [-k,k]$ is called accretive (nonnegative) if $ \re \<T g,g\>_\paD \ge 0 $ (resp., $\<T g,g\>_\paD \ge 0$) for all $g \in \dom T$.

 \begin{prop} Under assumption \eqref{a:Ck-11}, the space $H^k (\paD)$ is a Banach algebra in the sense that, for all $f,g \in H^k (\paD)$, the product $fg$ belongs to $ H^k (\paD)$ and

 \end{prop}

-\begin{proof} In the case $d=2$, the statement follows directly from the definition of $H^1 (\paD)$ via the localization.
-Now, let $d\ge 3$ and recall that $k> (d-1)/2 $.
-If $\Nc$ is a bounded domain in $\RR^{d-1}$ with a smooth enough boundary, the combination of Strichartz's results \cite[Theorems 5.2 and 2.1]{S67} implies that $ H^k (\Nc) $ is a Banach algebra.
+\begin{proof} If $\Nc$ is a bounded domain in $\RR^{d-1}$ with a smooth enough boundary, the combination of Strichartz's results \cite[Theorems 5.2 and 2.1]{S67} implies that $ H^k (\Nc) $ is a Banach algebra.
 This and the $C^{k-1,1}$-regularity of $\paD$ allows one to apply the localization in order to get \eqref{e:BAlg}. \end{proof}

 Using Proposition \ref{p:HkBAl} and employing $H^k (\paD) $ instead of the test function space $C^\infty (\RR^n)$, we adapt the definition of the space of Sobolev (i.e., distributional) multipliers $M[H^{s_1} (\RR^n) \sto H^{s_2} (\RR^n)]$ to the case of a boundary $\paD$ satisfying \eqref{a:Ck-11}.